nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_s_and_r.md

 tags: [explore,fhir]
 sidebar: overview_sidebar
 permalink: explore_s_and_r.html
-summary: "CC."
+summary: "Overview of sender and receiver requirements for ITK3 payloads."
 ---

 {% include custom/search.warnbanner.html %}

-## Overview ##

-These sections describes requirements for ITK3 FHIR payloads
+These sections describe requirements for ITK3 FHIR payloads

 For the purpose of this specification: